This site uses cookies. View our Cookie Policy to learn more about how and why.

 Workshop FAQs

 Yes!
-We are currently planning for the 2024 empathy workshop season and beyond.
-If you are interested in scheduling a workshop at your facility, please fill out an interest form by clicking the “Request a Workshop” button above.
+We are currently accepting requests for workshops.
+If you are interested in scheduling a workshop at your facility, please fill out our interest form.

-We also offer an optional, one-hour executive session add-on for staff/volunteers who are interested in the topic of empathy for animals but can’t attend the full workshop.
+We also offer an optional hourlong executive session add-on for staff/leadership who are interested in the topic of empathy for animals but can’t attend the full workshop.

-• Empathy impacts our work and can be an important tool in encouraging compassionate behavior toward animals.
+• Empathy impacts our work and can be an important tool in encouraging pro-conservation behavior.

 Participants will be able to: